Don’t mess with perfection.

 The Best Fettuccine Alfredo

-What is traditional fettuccine Alfredo sauce made of?
+Ingredients: What is fettuccine Alfredo sauce made of?

-Other than perfectly-cooked al dente fettuccine pasta, this dish is all about the Alfredo sauce.
+Other than perfectly-cooked al dente fettuccine pasta, this authentic fettuccine Alfredo recipe is all about the Alfredo sauce.
 This Alfredo sauce recipe is an easy one, made with all the best food groups:

 - Garlic